Salam Toronto: Achievements and awards

 Journalists' and Writers' Club Award for its editorial Thank you Toronto encouraging the city's continued participation in Olympic bidding.
-Some of Mohsen's editorials are available in the editorial section on Salam Toronto's website.

-On May 22, 2008, York Regional Police named Salam Toronto's feature story on Community-Police relations by Sallya Aleboyeh as its "Best Feature story of the Year - in Print".
+On May 22, 2008, York Regional Police named Salam Torontos feature story on Community-Police relations by Sallya Aleboyeh as its "Best Feature story of the Year - in Print".
 The story emphasized the need for Iranian Canadians to develop open lines of communication with Officers and to report any instances of injustice.

-In October 2009, Salam Toronto, in collaboration with Bukhara magazine, invited Bukharas Editor-in-Chief, Mr. Ali Dehbashi to Toronto to deliver a series of lectures at the Universities of Toronto, Carlton and Queen's.
-Bukhara is a very well known and respected Persian language magazine printed in Tehran, Iran whose aim is to publish scholarly articles about Persian history, art, culture, philosophy and literature.
+In October 2009, Salam Toronto, in collaboration with Bukhara magazine, invited Bukharas Editor-in-Chief, Ali Dehbashi to Toronto to deliver a series of lectures at the Universities of Toronto, Carlton and Queen's.
+Bukhara is a Persian language magazine printed in Tehran, Iran whose aim is to publish scholarly articles about Persian history, art, culture, philosophy and literature.

 Demographics

-Since the 1990s, Iranians have been among the top 10 immigrant populations in Canada.
-In 2008 alone, more than 6000 Iranians became permanent residents.
-Almost all of the newly arrived Iranians tend to choose GTA as the place of their residence.